NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 - UMEE-3
   - Fired when any asset price stops being updated in a particular period.
-       - Triggered when `AssetSourceUpdated` event emitted
-       - Check the latest time price updated after each block.
   - Severity is always set to "Medium."
   - Type is always set to "Suspicious."
   - Metadata contains:
     - asset: The address of the asset.
     - source: The address of the source.
-    - lastTime: The last time asset price changed
+    - lastUpdatedAt: The last time asset price changed

 ## Test Data